secondlife/viewer/doc/testplans/material_preview.md

 These are known issues that the current implementation of this feature does not address:

-- Material swatch preview is a preview of the base material ID only, and ignores other properties on the prim face like material overrides
+- The material preview in the build floater is a preview of the base material ID only, and ignores other properties on the prim face like material overrides (https://github.com/secondlife/viewer/issues/865)
-- Alpha mask previews as alpha blend
+- Alpha mask previews as alpha blend (https://github.com/secondlife/viewer/issues/866)
-- Double-sided previews as single-sided
+- Double-sided previews as single-sided (https://github.com/secondlife/viewer/issues/867)
-- Material swatch preview inherits some of its lighting from the current environment, and reflections from the default reflection probe
+- Material preview inherits some of its lighting from the current environment, and reflections from the default reflection probe (https://github.com/secondlife/viewer/issues/868)

 ## General Regression Testing